-The laboratory of Lifestyle Epidemiology focuses on the study of the main preventable risk factors for tumors, cardiovascular diseases and other chronic diseases.
+The Laboratory of Lifestyles Research focuses on the study of the main preventable risk factors for tumors, cardiovascular diseases and other chronic diseases.

 Monitoring of alcohol and tobacco consumption and obesity prevalence in Italy and Europe

 In Italy, electronic cigarettes have been establishing on the Italian market for several years.
 More recently, heated tobacco cigarettes (such as IQOS or glo) have been released in Italy.
 Although these products pretend to be less harmful than conventional cigarettes, they are not risk-free.
 In addition, these products do not seem to be effective in reducing the consumption of conventional cigarettes.
 Our studies allow us to analyze the impact of new-generation products on tobacco control.

 The Epidemiology of Tinnitus: prevalence and potential risk factors

 Tinnitus is an auditory condition characterized by the perception of sounds, such as whistling, humming or rustling, in one or both ears.
 Although it is a very debilitating disease (1-2% of the population suffer from a severe form of tinnitus), very little is known about the epidemiology of tinnitus.
 Studies conducted in the laboratory aim to provide data on the prevalence of tinnitus in Italy and in other European countries.
 In addition, by conducting systematic reviews and observational epidemiological studies, we provide evidence about potential risk factors of this condition.